Click on the presentation title to download the PDF (the list is being updated). Continue reading “Presentations @ Nordic VR Forum 2017”

 Discounted tickets for students and startup companies.
 Must be able to show a valid student ID.
 For startups younger than two years and less than 2MNOK in revenue.

-OPTIONAL DAY 2 – October 25th: Visit PARK business and entrepreneur house, Inland Norway University VR/AR studies, EON Reality Interactive Digital Center (IDC), INN MoCap and local VR/AR businesses.
-Requires separate booking.
-Please contact Håvard Røste for more details.
+08.30 – 11.30: Visit PARK (business, innovation and entrepreneur house), Inland Norway University VR/AR studies, EON Reality Interactive Digital Center (IDC), INN MoCap and local VR/AR businesses.
+Possibility to arrange separate meetings.

 Nordic VR Forum is held in Hamar kulturhus.
 The city of Hamar is beautifully located located in the greater Oslo Region by the shores of Mjøsa, Norways biggest lake – less than 1 hour from Oslo Airport Gardermoen and 1 hour and 15 minutes by train from Norway’s capital Oslo.